Abdul Rahim Shapiee

-Abdul Rahim bin Shapiee (c.1977 – 5 August 2022) was a Singaporean Uber driver who faced capital punishment in Singapore for trafficking of 41.24g of heroin.
+Abdul Rahim bin Shapiee (c.1977 – 5 August 2022) was a Singaporean Uber driver who received capital punishment in Singapore for trafficking of 41.24g of heroin.
 After his arrest on 3 August 2015, Abdul Rahim, who was also charged with consuming drugs, was convicted in March 2018 and despite the prosecution's acknowledgement of his role as a courier and himself having provided substantive assistance to the authorities, Abdul Rahim still received the death penalty since he had performed duties that exceeded that of a mere drug runner.
 After failing to overturn his sentence through appeal, Abdul Rahim was hanged on 5 August 2022.
 One of his two accomplices, Ong Seow Ping, was also arrested and executed for drug trafficking, and the other was serving a life sentence for the same offence.

 Background and case

 Personal life

 Abdul Rahim bin Shapiee was born to parents Shapiee bin Yahya and Zubedah binte Mohd in 1977.
 He had a brother Muhammad Hanafiee and sister Norhafizah, and he also had several cousins (including two of Chinese descent), uncles and aunts.
 He worked as an Uber driver prior to his arrest, and had been arrested several times for drug consumption.